DutchDjangoAssociation/django-sprint/flyer.md

 with suggested improvements or points for discussion.
 They can add comments on the PR, on the ticket, or talk to you in person.
 If they feel the patch needs improvement, they'll set *patch needs improvement*.
 When you've made improvements, you unset that flag again.
-Once review is completed, the ticket can get a final review from a core developer and may be committed into Django.
+Once review is completed, the ticket is set to *ready for checkin* and can get a final review from a core developer and may be committed into Django.
 Sometimes the first review is directly done by a core developer.

 ## Let's get started